Andrew Fastow: Investment in KeenCorp

 Fastow became principal and investor in KeenCorp in 2016.
 KeenCorp is a Netherlands-based company that offers analytics and artificial intelligence products that monitor "day-to-day workflow: E-mails, Microsoft Teams chats, Google Suite, and Slack" in order to analyze employee sentiment and engagement.

 Originally, Fastow connected with KeenCorp when the company was beta testing its software using a digital database of Enron emails.

 In the media

 A number of books have been written about Enron and Fastow.

 In 2003, Fastow was a prominent figure in 24 Days: How Two Wall Street Journal Reporters Uncovered the Lies that Destroyed Faith in Corporate America by the reporters who had broken some of the key stories in the saga, Rebecca Smith and John R. Emshwiller.
 They painted Fastow as in their words "a screamer, who negotiated by intimidation and tirade".

 Also in 2003, Bethany McLean and Peter Elkind wrote the book The Smartest Guys in the Room: The Amazing Rise and Scandalous Fall of Enron ISBN 1-59184-008-2.
 In 2005, the book was made into a documentary film Enron: The Smartest Guys in the Room.

 In 2005, Kurt Eichenwald's Conspiracy of Fools features Fastow as the book's antagonist.

+In 2009, Lucy Prebble's play Enron featured Fastow as a lead character.